KidCoderT/DiabetesRiskPredictor/README.md

 # Diabetes Risk Predictor

-This is a project that i started 6 days ago on friday 3rd of june for the Global initiative Field trip
+This is a project that i started on friday 3rd of june for the Global initiative Field trip

 > In brief, Global Innovation Field Trip (GIFT) is a 24-hour, live, on-line event where students in grades K to 12 can give 10 minute presentations about anything they have done involving innovation, invention and creativity.
 GIFT’s are held 4 times a year and in 2 years have featured nearly 1,000 innovators from 51 countries giving almost 650 presentations on a wide variety of creative, new and innovative topics and projects.
 The next GIFT will be 16/17 July (Saturday/Sunday) and will be the greatest one yet!